alyssa-wan/EPICS_AMP/Readme.txt

     "AVR_Slow_PWM.h"
     This is the working code for making the actuators move using interupts.
 It does not involve reading from the sensors, it merely adjusts them in a cycle.

+9-29-24 debugging_flag.c  -  9-29-24
+    InProgress - Untested - PieceOfLarger
+    <MsTimer2.h>, "AVR_Slow_PWM.h", "Mapf.h"
+    This is basically the cleanup code, but with the added function of being able to turn the debugging flags on and off